 Available in four different colors, the 41-inch rod also telescopically folds for easy transport.
 The attached spincast reel comes with a six-pound line already spooled and has a gear ratio of 3.1:1.

-The IEBIYO Fishing Pole for Kids is the perfect companion on long-distance trips.
+The ODDSPRO Kids Fishing Pole is the perfect companion on long-distance trips.
 It’s also compact enough to keep in the car so that your child can cast a line whenever the opportunity arises.
-Measuring four feet, six inches in length, the rod features six adjustable sections that collapse to just 13.7 inches.
-The rod’s fiberglass, ABS and silicone construction keeps it lightweight, tipping the scales at 4.7 ounces.
+Measuring four feet in length, the rod features adjustable sections that collapse into its carrying case.
+The rod’s EVA and plastic construction keeps it lightweight, tipping the scales at just 1.3 pounds.

-When not in use, your child can keep their rod in the included sleek black carry case.
-Made from 600-denier Oxford fabric, it features convenient handles and a side pocket perfect for storing tackle, line and other fishing accessories.
-The package also includes an easy-to-use spincast reel, fishing line and a plastic cap that fits over the rod to protect the guide rings in transit.
+When not in use, your child can keep their rod in the included sleek carry case, which comes in blue, black, or pink.
+It features convenient handles and is the perfect size for storing tackle, line and other fishing accessories.
+The package also includes an easy-to-use spincast reel and a tackle box that holds soft lures, jig heads, float bobbers, and more.

 While all rods on this list include a reel and various accessories, the Lanaak Kids Fishing Rod Combo Kit incorporates everything your child could need for a fun-filled day by the water.
 As well as a telescoping rod and spincast reel, this 47-piece set includes a minnow net, a beginner’s guide to fishing and a tackle box with equipment to suit all occasions.